Unsupervised multi-modal Styled Content Generation: Mode Mixture Modeling

 Having drawn 10,000 samples from this distribution, the resulting set of images is used to train a StyleGAN, as well as a \UName (with $K=3$).
 Visualizing the empirical PDFs sampled by these two generative models, we can see that StyleGAN is unable to faithfully reproduce the training distribution (top row, middle).
 In contrast, the PDF of \UName with $K=3$ approximates the training PDF quite well (top row, right).
 In order to quantify the fit, we apply a threshold over the PDFs and compute the Jaccard index (Intersection over Union) between the training PDF and that of the two generated ones, resulting in an index of 0.86 for \UName, compared to 0.53 for StyleGAN.

 It is also instructive to examine the PDFs generated by \UName around each of the three modes that it has learned, visualized in the middle row of Figure \ref{fig:RectsH_PDF_Modes}.
-Note that the shape of each PDF covers a different part of the H shape, facilitating the approximation of the anisotropic training PDF as a superposition of three simpler ones.
+Note that each of these PDFs covers a different part of the H shape, facilitating the approximation of the anisotropic training PDF as a superposition of three simpler ones.
 Also note, that the shapes of the three PDFs are learned by the network, and they differ from a 2D Gaussian, as well as from each other.
 The images corresponding to each of the three modes are shown in the bottom row of Figure \ref{fig:RectsH_PDF_Modes}.